MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

   - makolomi
 ---

-# Use the wrap wizard to build your mobile app (preview)
+# Use the wrap wizard to build your mobile app

-[This article is pre-release documentation and is subject to change.]

 Use the wrap feature to package one or more canvas app(s) as a single native mobile app package using the step-by-step wizard.